qrohlf/sensible-web-development/_chapters/4/2-creating-databases.md

 require "./app" # change this if your app file is something other than "app.rb"
 ```

 You can verify that you've set everything up correctly by running `rake -T` in the terminal.
-You should see a list of
+You should see a list of database-related tasks that are now defined.

 # Schema